 Inanimate Objects

-The Inanimate Object series explores structures and objects from around the world that are imbued with myth and legend.
+The Inanimate Object series explores structures and objects from around the world that possess a distinct spiritual essence and that may be imbued with myth and legend.
+They are places that I have personally been to, and which have touched my life in some way or other.

 The Wailing Wall